 Among Theresa’s specific achievements are co-chairing a 3-month jury trial in Contra Costa County that included complex expert testimony in the areas of geotechnical engineering, geology and civil engineering that resulted in a complete defense verdict in face of $20M in exposure, including securing a post-verdict cost award.
 She has extensive experience with all aspects of case management for high exposure complex civil litigation cases, many involving as many as 50 parties and including millions of dollars of exposure.
 She is admitted to the State Bar of California, as well as numerous Federal District Courts, Circuit Courts of Appeal and the United States Supreme Court.

 When she’s not advocating on behalf of her clients, she’s advocating on behalf of the Folsom High School Music Boosters, where she serves as a board member, helping to support the school’s nationally-recognized music program through fundraising activities, including the renowned annual Folsom Jazz Festival.
-Theresa also volunteers as District 2 Governor (Sacramento County) for California Women Lawyers, working with fellow Board of Governors members and affiliated organizations to advance women in the profession of law.
+Theresa recently served as as District 2 Governor (Sacramento County) for California Women Lawyers, working with fellow Board of Governors members and affiliated organizations to advance women in the profession of law.

 State of Texas v.
 State of New Mexico and State of Colorado, In the Supreme Court of the United States, Case No. 141, Original.
 Member of trial team representing the State of Texas in original jurisdiction proceeding before United States Supreme Court regarding enforcement of the Rio Grande Compact.